 Stereotactic body radiotherapy

 Medically reviewed by Drugs.com.
-Last updated on Apr 27, 2019.
+Last updated on Jan 31, 2023.

-Types of stereotactic radiosurgery
+Types of stereotactic body radiotherapy

 Why it's done

-- Weakened bones that may break
+- Weakened bones that can break.

-- Changes affecting the bowel
+- Changes in the bowel or bladder.

-- Changes in the lungs
+- Changes in the lungs.

-- Changes in the spinal cord
+- Changes in the spinal cord.

-- Swollen arms and legs (lymphedema)
+- Swollen arms and legs, also known as lymphedema.